sagravela/sagravela/README.md

 # Hi there 👋
-I'm Alejandro Vargas, a geophysicist with a passion for data science and artificial intelligence.
-My journey through the depths of the Earth has equipped me with a unique perspective on handling and interpreting vast amounts of data, from the source to modeling.
-Now, I am channeling that expertise into the exciting world of data science.

-I thrive on uncovering hidden patterns and making data-driven decisions.
-Whether it's creating pipelines or training AI models, I love turning complex datasets into actionable insights.
-I am passionate about leveraging cutting-edge techniques to solve real-world problems.
+My background as a Geophysicist has given me a deep appreciation for working with complex, vast datasets—from raw data collection to advanced modeling.
+Now, I’m channeling that expertise into the dynamic world of Data Science and AI.
+I’m passionate about uncovering hidden patterns and transforming data into actionable insights.
+Whether it's building efficient data pipelines or training AI models, I love taking on challenges that turn complexity into clarity.
+Solving real-world problems using cutting-edge technology is what drives me every day.

 🔍 Key Interests: